 Tell your doctor or pharmacist before starting with Itraconazole if you are currently using any of these medications.

 In cases of overdose

 If someone has an overdose and has severe symptoms, such as fainting or difficulty breathing, call emergency immediately.

 Itraconazole has been prescribed only for its current condition.
-Do not use it later to treat or prevent another infection unless your doctor tells you to.
+Please do not use it later to treat or prevent another infection unless your doctor tells you to.

 What happens if you are allergic to Itraconazole?

 A different medicine might be necessary in this case.
-Lab tests or medical tests, such as liver function, should be done before you start taking this medicine and while you are taking it.
+Lab tests or medical tests, such as liver function, should be done before taking this medicine and while you are taking it.

 Did you forget a dose?

 If you miss a dose, take it as soon as you remember it.
 However, if it is close to the time of the next one, skip the missed dose.

 Take your next dose at the usual time, do not duplicate it to catch up.